Does GEICO Have Good Roadside Assistance Coverage?

 Most insurance companies contract a third party to handle their roadside assistance, but they will file claims on your behalf to your insurer.
 Other insurance companies allow you to use anther towing service and file a claim for reimbursement.

-GEICO does have a roadside assistance option for auto insurance plans, and the coverage starts at $14 per year as of 2019.
-GEICO allows you to request roadside assistance from your mobile device too.
+GEICO does have a roadside assistance option for auto insurance plans, and the coverage starts at $14 per year as of 2020.
+GEICO allows you to request emergency roadside assistance from your mobile device too.

 Adding it to Your Existing Policy